British Sikh Association plans war memorial at Southall park

 “We are in the hands of the council and have everything ready to be greenlit once we have the planning permission,” said Ranger.

-"The vision behind the project is to bring respect for Sikhs in the UK by showcasing how they sacrificed their lives for the King and country at a difficult time.
-They made up just 2 per cent of the population but contributed over 23 per cent soldiers in both wars and disproportionately stood out with the bravery medals won.
+“The vision behind the project is to bring respect for Sikhs in the UK by showcasing how they sacrificed their lives for the King and country at a difficult time.
+They made up just 2% of the population but contributed over 23% soldiers in both wars and disproportionately stood out with the bravery medals won.

-"At a time of war in the world, this will be a monument for future generations to take pride in their heritage and feel inspired to join the armed forces," he said.

-Around 83,000 Sikhs are said to have died fighting for the British Empire in both World Wars and at the historic Battle of Saragarhi when just 21 Sikh soldiers of the British Indian Army's 36th Sikh Regiment defended an outpost against thousands of Afghan tribesmen in 1897.